junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Dean, you sure?"
 Sam speaks behind him, Dean almost forgets he's still there.

 Cas's expression softens slightly.
 "No, you can't, Dean.
 It will kill you, and you know that.
-No human can be in Heaven.
+No human can be in Heaven in their living form, they will be ripped apart and with only their souls left.
 I have to go alone."

 "Or ask the sick ones come down here?"
 Dean suggests hopefully.
 "So you don't have to be around all those coughing sneezing guys?"